Ginger is one of the most common condiments.

 Another study also discovered that 6-gingerol in ginger has analgesic properties.
 This substance also helps decrease swelling by inhibiting the oxygen supply of prostate cancer cells.
 Without oxygen, cell respiration will not occur.

 It also contains various antioxidants.
-These substances prevent oxidative stress of our cells.
+These substances prevent the oxidative stress of our cells.
 Inflammation occurs when our cells experience stress.
 Oxidative stress also speeds up cell aging.

 How much ginger should you eat to prevent prostate cancer?